Student-centric advice and objective recommendations

 Prompt #1

-A 250 word limit is the perfect amount of words for this type of question.
+A 250 word limit is the perfect number of words for this type of question.
 This would be a good question to dive into specific things that draw you into Duke University– mentioning things that you are looking for in a school that maybe only Duke has.

 Don’t miss: Scholarships360’s free scholarship search tool